MaturiMeghana/-FILE-HANDLING-UTILITY/README.md

      1.Java Programming Language: Java is a widely-used, object-oriented programming language known for its portability across platforms.
 It provides robust libraries for file handling, making it suitable for tasks involving file I/O operations.

-     2.Visual Studio Code (VS Code): VS Code is a lightweight, open-source code editor developed by Microsoft.
+     2.*Visual Studio Code (VS Code)*: VS Code is a lightweight, open-source code editor developed by Microsoft.
 It supports multiple programming languages and offers a rich ecosystem of extensions.

-     3.Java Extension Pack for VS Code: This extension pack includes essential tools for Java development, such as the Language Support for Java(TM) by Red Hat, Debugger for Java, and Maven for Java.
+     3.*Java Extension Pack for VS Code*: This extension pack includes essential tools for Java development, such as the Language Support for Java(TM) by Red Hat, Debugger for Java, and Maven for Java.
 It enhances the development experience by providing features like IntelliSense, debugging support, and project management capabilities.

-     4.Java Development Kit (JDK): The JDK is a software development kit used to develop Java applications.
+     4.*Java Development Kit (JDK*): The JDK is a software development kit used to develop Java applications.
 It includes the Java Runtime Environment (JRE), an interpreter/loader (Java), a compiler (javac), an archiver (jar), a documentation generator (Javadoc), and other tools needed for Java development.

 PLATFORM